Scass0807/ActionTime/README.md

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/190561300@N03/50445962316/in/dateposted-public/" title="Screen Shot 2020-10-10 at 12.06.05 PM"><img src="https://live.staticflickr.com/65535/50445962316_9c06119eb8.jpg" width="500" height="268" alt="Screen Shot 2020-10-10 at 12.06.05 PM"></a>

 You are now ready to challenge someone with the task that you previously created.
 Go back to the My Tasks page and press the Assign button on the previous task.
-First choose who do you want to assign the challenge.
+First choose who you want to assign to the challenge.
 You can choose to make it public which requires approval or assign it to a group or user.
 For the purposes of of testing I suggest you assign it to yourself.
 Finally, choose a due date and type in the name of the reward that you previously created.

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/190561300@N03/50446135986/in/dateposted-public/" title="Screen Shot 2020-10-10 at 12.25.36 PM"><img src="https://live.staticflickr.com/65535/50446135986_7ba950770f.jpg" width="500" height="269" alt="Screen Shot 2020-10-10 at 12.25.36 PM"></a>